PlexDevelopment/Website/docs/customization/config.md

 For a list of Ranks and Titles, you can refer to the Javadocs: [Ranks](https://docs.plex.us.org/javadocs/dev/plex/rank/enums/Rank.html), [Title](https://docs.plex.us.org/javadocs/dev/plex/rank/enums/Title.html).

 The gamerule section is what gamerules are set for the world by default.
 The syntax is the official gamerule name, a semicolon, and either `true` or `false`.

+## Updates
+update_branch
+The branch to use for update checking.

 ## Debugging
 **Options:** `true` / `false`